martinv13/appservR/README.md

-# Go-Shiny
+# AppservR

-Go-Shiny allows deploying R Shiny applications in production on your server, hassle free.
-As a standalone binary with no dependency except R itself, you can use it on any platform to serve Shiny apps to your users.
+AppservR allows deploying R Shiny applications easily on your server.
+Distributed as a standalone binary with no dependency except R itself, it can be used on any platform to serve Shiny apps to your users.

-Under the hood, Go-Shiny manage several instances of your apps, using Rscript executable, and proxy requests from your users to these instances.
+Under the hood, AppservR manages several instances of your apps, using Rscript executable, and proxy requests from your users to these instances.

 This project is not suited for production use yet and is in active development.
+Pre-prod releases can be found on the [releases page](https://github.com/appservR/appservR/releases).

 ## Features

-As R is a single-process software, deploying R apps at scale often requires third-party software to allow dealing with multiple clients at the same time.
-Go-Shiny achieves this with a ready-to-use, cross platform binary with no dependencies.
+As R is a single-process software, deploying R apps often requires third-party software to allow dealing with multiple clients at the same time.
+AppservR achieves this with a ready-to-use, cross platform binary with no dependencies.
 It aims at simplicity, while not giving up on performance.
 Its distinctive features compared to other solutions are the following:

 * **Cross platform**: written in the Go programming language, it runs on every platform R runs on,
-* **No dependencies**: Go-Shiny does not require Java, Docker or other dependency; it ships as a standalone binary which simply runs your apps using the Rscript executable from your R installation and proxy client requests accordingly,
+* **No dependencies**: AppservR does not require Java, Docker or other dependency; it ships as a standalone binary which simply runs your apps using the Rscript executable from your R installation and proxy client requests accordingly,
 * **Authentication**: built in authentication to restrict access to specific apps or customize user experience,
 * **Unlimited apps**: you can run as many apps as you wish on different paths, including nested paths (i.e. for instance "/" and "/myapp" and "/myapp/private"),
-* **Hot config**: you can configure your apps through a web interface without restarting the server, which means that you do not need admin permissions on the server to add or update a Shiny app, but only a Go-Shiny admin account.
+* **Hot config**: you can configure your apps through a web interface without restarting the server, which means that you do not need admin permissions on the server to add or update a Shiny app, but only a AppservR admin account.

 ## Install